What is a Meta Refresh Redirect?

 In the world of affiliate marketing, a meta refresh redirect can sometimes feel like a handy toolbox item.
 Marketers will occasionally use it to usher visitors through tracking links or to tidy up oversized affiliate URLs.
 Let’s say an affiliate landing page unexpectedly goes dark or the promotion shifts overnight; a swift meta refresh can safely guide traffic to a backup page without missing a beat.
 That quick fix certainly helps preserve momentum and keeps the journey feeling seamless for the visitor.

 Still, veterans know better than to lean on this trick as a frontline solution.
-Most modern affiliate tracking platforms, as Hyperone, for instance, offer a wealth of sophisticated tools that let users monitor behavior, slice traffic by source or device, and tweak funnels on the fly.
+Most modern affiliate tracking platforms, such as Hyperone, for instance, offer a wealth of sophisticated tools that let users monitor behavior, slice traffic by source or device, and tweak funnels on the fly.
 Within those environments, a meta refresh often ends up as little more than a supplementary note on an otherwise robust scorecard.

 Explanation for Dummies